-- The strength and suitability of the research environment in supporting the applicant in their research and career progression. - The scientific merit of the proposed research, including feasibility of the proposed research, the methods of research and any ethical considerations. - The impact plan and potential impact of the proposed research.
+- The strength and suitability of the research environment in supporting the applicant in their research and career progression. - The scientific merit of the proposed research, including feasibility of the proposed research, the methods of research and any ethical considerations. - The potential impact of the proposed research.

-PPI reviewers will score each application based on:
+PPI reviewers will score applications based on:

-- Clarity and feasibility of the PPI plan e.g. use of local resources, tokenism of plan, inclusion of all relevant stakeholders, timelines etc. - A clear understanding by the researcher of the value of involving people affected by cancer in their research project - Whether the PPI activities constitute true involvement and not participation/engagement. - Whether the methods for the sharing of research findings are inclusive and appropriate. - The impact plan and potential impact of the proposed research.
+- Clarity and feasibility of the PPI plan, e.g., use of local resources, tokenism of plan, inclusion of all relevant stakeholders, timelines etc. - A clear understanding by the researcher of the value of involving people affected by cancer in their research project. - Whether the PPI activities constitute true involvement and not participation/engagement. - Whether the methods for the sharing of research findings are inclusive and appropriate. - The potential impact of the proposed research.